 NOTE: Trap should be deep enough to offset maximum unit static difference.
-A 102 mm (4-in.) trap is recommended.
+A 4 in.
+(102 mm) trap is recommended.

-Fig. 15 - Condensate Drain Piping Details
+Fig. 16 - Condensate Drain Piping Details

 All units must have an external trap for condensate drainage.
-Install a trap at least 102 mm (4-in.) deep and protect against freezeup.
-If drain line is installed downstream from the external trap, pitch the line away from the unit at 25 mm in 3 m (1-in. per 10 ft) of run.
-Do not use a pipe size smaller than the unit connection 19 mm (3/4-in.).
+Install a trap at least 102 mm (4 in.) deep and protect against freeze-up.
+If drain line is installed downstream from the external trap, pitch the line away from the unit at 25 mm in 3 m (1 in. per 10 ft) of run.
+Do not use a pipe size smaller than the unit connection (3/4 in.).